Can You Overfeed Chickens?

 If your chickens are free-ranging or have access to food 24/7, you don’t have a clue how much they eat during the day.
 Is it dangerous to provide them with an all-you-can-eat buffet?

 Can chickens overeat and become overweight or develop a fatty liver?
 And how much should your chickens eat during the day to stay happy and healthy?

 Can a chicken overeat?

 In general, chickens can not overeat because they tend to stop eating when their crop is full.
-When a chicken eats, the food does not go directly to the stomach but gets stored in the crop before going further into the digestive tract.
+When a chicken eats, the food does not travel directly to its stomach but gets stored in the crop before moving further into the digestive tract.

 A chicken’s crop is located slightly to the right side of the breastbone, at the bottom of its neck.

 As chickens tend to eat very fast, the food gets stored in a ‘pocket’, preventing overeating.
 When their crop is full, chickens stop eating until the food digests and the crop shrinks.

 But as chickens are living animals, they don’t come with guarantees.
 There have been chicken keepers reporting about (primarily young) chickens eating themselves to death, but it’s very rare; most chickens stop eating when the crop is full.

 After a good night’s rest, your chickens may seem starving as they attack the feeder like wild animals.
 Or it looks like you have to fill up their feeder more each day, and it’s still empty in the late afternoon.
 That doesn’t necessarily mean your chickens are overeating.